History of New Orleans: 21st century

 In May 2002, businessman Ray Nagin was elected mayor.
 A former cable television executive, Nagin was unaligned with any of the city's traditional political blocks, and many voters were attracted to his pledges to fight corruption and run the city on a more business-like basis.
 In 2014 Nagin was convicted on charges that he had taken more than $500,000 in payouts from businessmen in exchange for millions of dollars' worth of city contracts.
 He received a 10-year sentence.

-On April 14, 2003, the 2003 John McDonogh High School shooting occurred at John McDonogh High School.

 Hurricane Katrina

 On August 29, 2005, an estimated 600,000 people were temporarily evacuated from Greater New Orleans when projected tracks of Hurricane Katrina included a possible major hit of the city.
 It missed, although Katrina wreaked considerable havoc on the Gulf Coast east of Louisiana.

 The city suffered from the effects of a major hurricane on and after August 29, 2005, as Hurricane Katrina made landfall in the gulf coast near the city.
 In the aftermath of the storm, what has been called "the largest civil engineering disaster in the history of the United States" flooded the majority of the city when the levee and floodwall system protecting New Orleans failed.

 On August 26, tracks which had previously indicated the hurricane was heading towards the Florida Panhandle shifted 150 mi westward, initially centering on Gulfport/Biloxi, Mississippi and later shifted further westward to the Mississippi/Louisiana state line.
 The city became aware that a major hurricane hit was possible and issued voluntary evacuations on Saturday, August 27.
 Interstate 10 in New Orleans East and Jefferson and St. Charles parishes was converted to all-outbound lanes heading out of the city as well as Interstates 55 and 59 in the surrounding area, a maneuver known as "contraflow."

 In the Gulf of Mexico, Katrina continued to gain strength as it turned northwest, then north towards southeast Louisiana and southern Mississippi.
 On the morning of Sunday, August 28, Katrina was upgraded to a top-notched Category 5 hurricane.
 Around 10 am, Mayor Nagin issued a mandatory evacuation of the entire city, the first such order ever issued in the city's history.
 An estimated 1 million people evacuated from Greater New Orleans and nearby areas before the storm.
 However, some 20% of New Orleans residents were still in the city when the storm hit.
 This included people who refused to leave home, those who felt their homes were adequate shelter from the storm, and people without cars or without financial means to leave.
 Some took refuge in the Superdome, which was designated as a "shelter of last resort" for those who could not leave.